 Bluetooth's Achilles' Heel is its limited bandwidth.
 High transfer rates may overload available bandwidth, causing a stutter—or complete crash—of the streaming service.

-Now, Qualcomm’s proprietary codecs, aptX and aptX HD receive frequent recommendations here at SoundGuys.
-Both support a latency of less than 40 milliseconds, indistinguishable to the human ear.
-What’s more, Qualcomm has retained backwards compatibility with preexisting CSR aptX products, such as Noontec’s Hammo Wireless headphones.
+Now, Qualcomm’s proprietary codecs, aptX, aptX LL, and aptX HD receive frequent recommendations here at SoundGuys.
+Though only aptX LL supports a latency of less than 40 milliseconds, Qualcomm has retained backwards compatibility with preexisting CSR aptX products, such as Noontec’s Hammo Wireless headphones.
 This family of codecs is the most stable currently.

 Why choose aptX over SBC?
 Greater transfer rates preserve more data.
 The simpler aptX codec supports 48 kHz / 16 bit LCPM audio data (352 kbps), while aptX HD supports 48 kHz / 24 bit LCPM audio data (576 kbps).
 Though both are lossy formats, they’re leagues ahead of SBC.
 Plus, they support a fine enough bit-rate to keep everything running smoothly and sounding phenomenal.